-This article is a continuation of the Series on Linux Device Driver and carries the discussion on character drivers and their implementation.
+This article is the Series on Linux Device Driver and carries the discussion on character drivers and their implementation.
 The aim of this series is to provide easy and practical examples that anyone can understand.
 This is the Linux Device Driver Tutorial Part 1 – Introduction.

 Before we start with programming, it’s always better to know some basic things about Linux and its drivers.
 We will focus on the basics in this tutorial.